 Places to Stay

 The Great Allegheny Passage offers an idyllic long-haul adventure for bikers and hikers alike.
 Gear up for all 150 miles, or pick a section and bike from trail town to trail town for shorter trips.
 This converted trail, which once felt the heavy rumble of freight trains, now offers a gentle grade for a nearly level ride along the Youghiogheny River through the Laurel Highlands.

-The longest rail trail in PA, The Great Allegheny Passage consists of 150 miles of unpaved converted rail line and is open only to non-motorized vehicles.
-It stretches south/southeast from Pittsburgh to Cumberland, Maryland.
-There, the Great Allegheny Passage rail trail connects with the C&O Canal towpath, extending all the way to the Georgetown district of Washington, D.C. for a total length of 334.5 miles.
+The longest multi-use trail in PA, the Great Allegheny Passage (GAP) stretches from southeast from Pittsburgh to Cumberland, Maryland.
+There, the Great Allegheny Passage connects with the C&O Canal towpath, extending all the way to the Georgetown district of Washington, D.C. for a total length of 334.5 miles.

 The Big Savage Tunnel, located near the Mason & Dixon Line, is closed for the winter from December 1st to April 10th each year.

 Stop by the West Newton Visitors Center, located in a train station along the trail, for information.
 Just across the West Newton bridge, you'll find Bloom Brew, a local craft brewery, perfect for a cold pint after a Saturday ride.
 Just a few miles from downtown West Newton, Cedar Creek Park is a charming stop for a summer picnic with Youghiogheny River access.